 The Group primarily operates in capitals and major cities, where undeveloped or available sites are generally in short supply and where real estate prices have historically been at a premium.
 As a result, there is generally a limited number of prime sites available for new self-storage properties, and competition for these sites can be intense and may constrain the Group's growth.
 At times of economic growth, this competition can lead to significant inflation of property prices.
-Some of the Group's competitors may have greater financial resources than the Group does and may be better able to compete for acquisition targets or suitable sites (particularly those in key urban areas such as London, Paris and Berlin).
+Some of the Group's competitors may have greater financial resources than the Group does and may be better able to compete for acquisition targets or suitable sites.
 Additionally, direct and indirect competition for suitable properties may reduce the number of potential sites available and increase the bargaining powers of property owners seeking to sell.
 This can contribute to higher purchase prices or rents for prime properties, or result in the selection of less suitable properties, either of which could result in a material adverse effect on the Group's business, financial condition, and results of operations.